-Replacing your home’s air conditioner is probably one of the biggest decisions you will make this summer to keep your family comfortable.
+Replacing your home’s air conditioner is likely one of the biggest decisions you will make this summer to ensure your family’s comfort.
 Whether to choose between an AC repair or an entire air conditioner replacement is a choice you may have to consider.
 Lucky for you there is a point at which you can know it’s time to stop putting money in to AC repairs and choose to replace your air conditioner.

 Increasing AC Age

 Something to ponder before getting too involved in to the process is the age of the air conditioner.
 Like a lot of mechanical devices, air conditioners will give out over time.
-With a new air conditioner, recent technology provides improved comfort and greater reliability, for less money.
-While it’s not on the same scale, you could liken heating and air conditioning equipment to computers.
-The technology does have a lifecycle and newer, more advanced upgrades are always being created.
+With a new air conditioner, newer technology offers greater comfort and greater reliability, for less money.
+While it’s not on the same scale, you could equate heating and air conditioning equipment to computers.
+The technology does have a lifespan and newer, more advanced upgrades are constantly being developed.

 Increasing AC Repair Costs